By Gary Patterson, Municipal Market Manager

 As with most explanations, there’s a short answer and a long answer when we compare Variable Frequency Drives (VFDs) with Variable Speed Drives (VSDs).
 Variable frequency drives are variable speed drives but there are other types of variable speed drives.
 The most common is Eddy Current.

-There are two significant differences, however, and this is the short answer: Eddy current drives change the speed of the coupling while leaving the motor speed to run at full speed.
+There are two significant differences, however, and this is the short answer: Eddy current drives change the speed of the coupling while leaving the motor to run at full speed.
 VFD’s change the input frequency to the motor changing the motor speed.

 Of course, the differences can be detailed in a much lengthier description — one that requires a bit more research to tell you how, where and when they’re best used.
 In this blog, we’ll try to clear up any misconceptions between the two and clarify their definitions.